Please download the Call for New Project Proposals 2021-2023

 The proposals for new study circles must include:

-- Aims and goals of the project, including outlining:
+- Aims and goals of the project, including an outline of:

-- b) Strategies to meet the objectives and values of the Nordic Summer University described in § 1 in the statutes.
+- Strategies to meet the objectives and values of the Nordic Summer University described in §1 in the statutes.

 - List of people and institutions supporting the proposal, including:

-- c) A list of prospective partner institutions, preferably indicating their willingness to collaborate.
+- A list of prospective partner institutions in the Nordic-Baltic region, preferably indicating their willingness to collaborate.

 - A brief list (maximum one page) of selected bibliographic references, to function as a frame of reference for the study circle.

-Deadline to submit proposals is 1 December 2018.
+Deadline to submit proposals is 1 February 2020.
 All received proposals will be subjected to peer review by an expert in the field who also has knowledge about NSU.
-The reviews and the Board’s comments will be sent to the applicants by 15 March 2018.
-Revised proposals should be submitted by 15 May 2018.
-Proposals for new study circles must be presented, in person or via Skype, at the NSU Summer session, which takes place 28 July – 4 August 2018 in Haapsalu, Estonia.
-The new study circles will be decided on by the vote of the NSU General Assembly.
+The reviews and the Board’s comments will be sent to the applicants by 15 April 2020.
+Revised proposals should be submitted by 15 May 2020.
+Proposals for new study circles must be presented, in person or via Skype, at the General Assembly during the NSU Summer session, which takes place 26 July – 2 August 2020 in Oslo, Norway.
+The new study circles will be decided on by a vote of the NSU General Assembly.